arangodb/docs/3.6/drivers/js-reference-collection-bulk-import.md

   For type `null`:

-  - an array containing an array of keys followed by arrays of values, e.g.
+  - an array containing a single array of keys followed by one or more arrays of values, e.g.

     ```
     [